How To Invest In STR Real Estate (AirBnb)

 - average daily rate (ADR)

-But on the other hand, the short-term market often have a higher income stream vs long-term rentals.
-One of the top STR analytics providers, AirDNA, noted the average annual revenue earned by STRs listed full time reached a record level of $56,000 in 2021.
+On the other hand, the short term rental industry occasionally have a higher income stream vs long-term rentals.
+STR data research firm AirDNA, noted the average annual revenue earned by STRs listed full time reached a record level of $56,000 in 2021.

 Obtaining financing from lenders is different when considering LTRs vs STRs.